-This site contains an introduction to the basic concepts and mathematics involved in tube amp building; A special emphasis is placed on the design of power supplies.
-The contents of the guide can be accessed in menu to the left, and it will continue to be updated, expanded and maintained.
+This site contains an introduction to the basic concepts and mathematics involved in tube amp building.
+A special emphasis is placed on the design of power supplies.
+The contents of the guide can be accessed via the navigation menu, and it will continue to be updated, expanded and maintained.
 The object of this site is to provide a solid, mathematical reference for tube amp builders.
-Comments, suggestions and criticisms of this site may be sent to me in the contact form, below.
+Comments, suggestions and criticisms may be sent to me in the contact form - below.

 Pictured above is the classic Leak 12/Plus.

-The C3m pentode was engineered for long distance telephony - in a successful attempt to produce an ideal tube: high amplification factor, low noise, compact size, etc.; It was designed with no compromises in design and construction - http://www.jacmusic.com/nos/C3g-C3m-info.html.
+The C3m pentode was engineered for long distance telephony - in a successful attempt to produce an ideal tube: high amplification factor, low noise, compact size, etc. It was designed with no compromises in design and construction: C3m specs.

-In the link below is a schematic for an SE 813 UL amp; A C3m (and another tube) are used in an SRPP configuration as a high gain/low noise driver to produce ~35W audio ouput in Class A1: http://www.diyparadiso.com/813se1.htm.
+In the link below is a schematic for an SE 813 UL amp.
+A C3m (and another tube) are used in an SRPP configuration as a high gain/low noise driver to produce ~35W audio ouput in Class A1: diyparadiso.